 Throughout the year, telepresence technology will allow you to follow discoveries via the NOAA Office of Ocean Exploration and Research website, putting the unexplored ocean in front of your eyes.
 NOAA is currently seeking scientists and managers interested in actively participating during 2020 expeditions.
 For details on opportunities to get involved, please visit this page.
 If you are interested in providing input into expedition planning or participating as a scientist or student, please contact the Expeditions Science Advisor, Dr. Scott France, at firstname.lastname@example.org.

-In Fall 2019, OER will conduct expeditions with NOAA Ship Okeanos Explorer focused on mapping and exploring deep waters off the U.S. Southeastern Continental Margin and the Blake Plateau.
+From October 5 through November 20, 2019, OER will conduct expeditions with NOAA Ship Okeanos Explorer focused on mapping and exploring deep waters off the U.S. Southeastern Continental Margin and the Blake Plateau.
 This region has extensive, yet poorly known deep seafloor and midwater habitats, as well as unique geological features.
 Operations will focus on exploring the Blake Plateau, Blake Escarpment, and carbonate terraces around Florida.
 Specific areas to be explored include coral mounds in the Stetson-Miami Terrace Deepwater Coral Habitat Area of Particular Concern (HAPC), an area historically subject to the use of experimental deep-sea mining technologies, and areas in and around the Pourtalés Terrace Deepwater Coral HAPC.
 Data from this expedition will enable scientists and managers to build a better understanding of the diversity and distribution of deepwater habitats in this region, allowing for informed resource management decisions.

 Ship Maintenance and Sea Trials

-In Spring of 2020, we plan to explore and map deep waters in and around Puerto Rico.
+From May 4 through May 24, 2020, we plan to explore and map deep waters in and around Puerto Rico.
 This involves collaborations with NOAA’s Office of Coast Survey and will help fulfill a request from the Meso American-Caribbean Sea Hydrographic Commission (MACHC) to acquire bathymetry in areas with substantial gaps in coverage.

-During the summer of 2020, OER will use NOAA Ship Okeanos Explorer to conduct a 70-day expedition to characterize unexplored areas of the Mid-Atlantic Ridge and the Azores Plateau.
+From May 31 through August 20, 2020, OER will use NOAA Ship Okeanos Explorer to conduct a 70-day expedition to characterize unexplored areas of the Mid-Atlantic Ridge and the Azores Plateau.
 Bisecting the Atlantic basin, the Mid-Atlantic Ridge extends for approximately 10,000 miles and features a rift valley at its center that is about the depth and width of the Grand Canyon.
 The Mid-Atlantic Ridge contains numerous hydrothermal vent fields, fracture zones, ridge seamounts, and dynamic plate boundaries.
 This region is of great interest to resource managers and scientists as they try to understand the connectivity of sensitive marine habitats, such as deep-sea coral and sponge ecosystems, across the Atlantic.

 In addition to supporting science and management priorities of this region, this expedition will also address other ASPIRE priorities, such as leveraging international partnerships to conduct coordinated exploration across the North Atlantic Ocean in support of the Galway Statement.
 ROV and mapping operations conducted during this expedition will complement previous and upcoming work in the region.
 Mapping operations will target seafloor and water column areas with little or no high-quality sonar data and support follow-on ROV operations.
 ROV dives will characterize hydrothermal vents, deep-sea coral and sponge communities, fracture zones, and rift zones.

-Following the Voyage to the Ridge expedition, OER will conduct a mapping expedition on the NOAA Ship Okeanos Explorer to fill data gaps in multibeam bathymetry coverage in support of Seabed 2030, ASPIRE priorities, and critical marine mineral inventory initiatives.
+From August 27 through September 12, 2020, OER will conduct a mapping expedition on the NOAA Ship Okeanos Explorer to fill data gaps in multibeam bathymetry coverage in support of Seabed 2030, ASPIRE priorities, and critical marine mineral inventory initiatives.
 Transit mapping will be planned to match and expand existing track lines en route to home port in North Kingstown, Rhode Island.